 - 5. In the Auto-phase Mode section, select Step if the motor is linear or rotary type (with limited range of motion or travel distance).
-Alternately, if the motor has unlimited range of motion (during auto-phasing process), it is recommended to select Continuous auto-phase mode because it helps null out any uneven inertial load on the motor shaft and produce a higher accuracy phase alignment. - 6.
-Set Final Current field to approximately to one third (1/3) of the motor's rated current.
+Alternately, if the motor has unlimited range of motion (during auto-phasing process), it is highly recommended to select Continuous auto-phase mode. - 6.
+Set Final Current field to approximately to one third (1/3) of the motor's rated current to allow motor to spin smoothly (motor should not exhibit irregularity or jerking motion).
 Click on Send Settings to Drive, to update the drive values.
-If Continuous is selected, set Final Speed field to approximately one third (1/3) of the motor's rated speed.
-Set the Speed Ramp Time to about three seconds to allow the motor adequate time to come up to the final velocity smoothly.
+If Continuous is selected, set Final Speed field to approximately one third (1/3) of the motor's allowable full speed (limited by available drive's Bus voltage).
+Set the Speed Ramp Time to about 10-30 seconds to allow the motor adequate time to come up to the final velocity smoothly.
 For larger inertia system, it may require longer Speed Ramp Time value.
 Click on Send Settings to Drive, to update the drive values. - 7.
 Enable the drive.
 Click on Execute Auto-phase, to start auto-phasing process.

 Note: During the auto-phasing process, the motor will have slight movement if Step is selected, and would spin up to and stay at Final Speed for an extended period of time if Continuous mode is selected.
 The Status box in the Commutation Auto-Phasing dialog will be flashing during execution time, then return to green when finished.
-The duration lasts up to 60 seconds.
+The duration lasts for approximately 2-3 minutes.